mcustiel/phiremock/README.md

 }
 ```

-The same format can be used in expectation files saved in the directory specified by the -e argument of the CLI.
+The same format can be used in expectation files saved in the directory tree specified by the -e argument of the CLI.
 For Phiremock to be able to load them, each file should have `.json` extension.

 ## Phiremock Client
 Phiremock also provides a handy client object to simplify communication with the server in a fluent way.